paulbrzeski/afternote/README.md

 ![afternote Logo](/assets/Logo_Colour.png)

 ## About
-A desktop (and hopefully mobile) app that can use file or Google Drive based storage.
+A web app that can use Google Drive for cloud storage.

 This is my own spin on a note taking application with cloud sync features.
 If it works well, I might add some diagramming and drawing features for brainstorms, UI mockups, ERD/DFD/UML, SPF30+, etc.